2017 state volleyball championship results

 The 43rd MSHSAA Girls Volleyball Championships were held this weekend at the Show Me Center in Cape Girardeau.

-Norland Christian capped off back-to-back state titles with a two set sweep over New Haven to claim the Class 1 title.
+Northland Christian capped off back-to-back state titles with a two set sweep over New Haven to claim the Class 1 title.
 St. Pius X/Festus overcame a shaky second set to take the Class 2 title holding off Strafford in the tie-breaking set.
 Helias Catholic returns to the top of Class 3 winning their second title in three years and St. Joseph’s Academy swept Ozark 2-0 to win the Class 4 title.
 It was a memorable run for St. Joe, which ended Lafayette Wildwood’s chances for a 7th straight state title earlier in the tournament.
 St. Joe returns to the top after a six year absence.

 Box scores courtesy of MSHSAA